 The interest is paid annually and will be credited to your account after close of business on 1 January.

 Yes, the rate is variable.
-We can increase or decrease the interest rate as described in our Savings Service Agreement.
+We can increase or decrease the interest rate as described in our Savings General Terms and Conditions.

 If we are decreasing the interest rate we will notify you at least 14 days before the change takes effect.

 This is an example based on an initial deposit of £1,000 made on account opening and assumes no further deposits are made throughout the year and that the interest rate does not vary during the 12 month period.

 There is a minimum lodgement of £1 required to open the account.